Doctor’s Orders

 Aunt Honoria looked up.
 “Patsy, are you quite sure you’ve read that correctly?
 It sounds rather…”

-“I suppose you understand the nature of this remedy?”
+“I suppose you fully understand the nuances of this particular remedy?” her aunt asked, incredulous.

-“Yes Aunt Honoria.
-I think he expects you to... put me over your lap,” Patsy whispered.
-“And smack my bottom.”
+“Yes, Auntie.
+I think he expects you to... put me over your lap, and then... smack my bottom!”

 Patsy’s voice rose in mortified protest.
-“Aunt Honoria, this is ridiculous!
+“Aunt Honoria, this prescription is ridiculous!
 I’m twenty-one!”

 Dinner was a bleak affair.
 Patsy barely touched her haddock, haunted by the envelope on the mantelpiece.
 It simply sat there, looking smug.
-Her aunt remained perfectly serene.
+Meanwhile, her aunt remained perfectly serene.

 After pudding, Aunt Honoria rose.